-White v.
-Fabric Manufacturer, Johnson County Circuit Court
+Product Liability – White v.
+Fabric Manufacturer, Johnson County Circuit Court:

-Product liability case based on the design and manufacture of a poly/cotton dress worn by a five (5) year old girl which caught on fire causing severe burn injuries.
-Case settled for a total payout in excess of Four Million Dollars $4,000,000.
-This is believed to be the largest settlement in the State of Indiana in a flammable fabrics case involving children’s day wear at the time it was consummated.
-Reported in the Indianapolis Star & News in January, 1989.
+Product liability case based on the design and manufacture of a poly/cotton dress worn by a 5-year-old girl which caught on fire causing severe burn injuries.
+Case settled for a total payout in excess of $4,000,000.
+This is believed to be the largest settlement in the state of Indiana in a flammable fabrics case involving children’s daywear at the time it was consummated.
+Reported in the Indianapolis Star & News in January 1989.

-John Doe v.
-Confidential Company, Marion County Superior Court
+Gas Explosion Accident – John Doe v.
+Confidential Company, Marion County Superior Court.

-Dean v.
-Unnamed Mutual Insurance Company, Marion County Superior Court
+Drunk Driving Accident – Dean v.
+Unnamed Mutual Insurance Company, Marion County Superior Court.

-Webber v.
-LTV Steel, U.S. District Court, Northern District, Hammond Division
+Premises Liability – Webber v.
+LTV Steel, U.S. District Court, Northern District, Hammond Division:

 Negligence case against steel mill in E. Chicago, Indiana for failing to protect the plaintiff, an independent union ironworker, from the hazards of dangerous conditions on its premises.
 Plaintiff sustained severe burns to his feet requiring skin grafts and subsequent pain injections.
 Case settled in November of 1992 for $750,000.

-Freidline v.
-NTN Drive Shaft, Inc. and Fujito Baba, Bartholomew County Superior Court
+Pedestrian Accident – Freidline v.
+NTN Drive Shaft, Inc. and Fujito Baba, Bartholomew County Superior Court.

-Hammond v.
-Allstate Insurance Company, Marion County Superior Court No. 5
+Uninsured Motorist Accident – Hammond v.
+Allstate Insurance Company, Marion County Superior Court No. 5.

 Indiana Automobile Accident collision case involving an uninsured motorist.
 Ms. Hammond sustained decreased mobility of the neck, right-sided C5 radiculopathy, muscle spasms which resulted in synovitis with accelerated inflammation in her cervical spine and was assessed a 6% whole body impairment.
-Ms Hammond incurred over $8,000.00 in medical expenses and over $2,000.00 in lost wages.
-Allstate Insurance held $50,000.00 policy limits on Ms. Hammond’s uninsured motorist auto policy.
-Final offer prior to jury trial in the amount of $20,000.00.
-Jury returned a verdict on January 24, 2001 in the amount of $160,000.00.
+Ms. Hammond incurred over $8,000 in medical expenses and over $2,000 in lost wages.
+Allstate Insurance held $50,000 policy limits on Ms. Hammond’s uninsured motorist auto policy.
+Final offer prior to jury trial in the amount of $20,000.
+Jury returned a verdict on January 24, 2001, in the amount of $160,000.
 A Complaint for Negligence, Bad Faith and Tortious Breach of Contract has subsequently been filed in the Marion County Superior Courts to hold Allstate liable for the excess verdict.
 This case was a blatant example of Allstate trying to manipulate the Court system in forcing insureds to trial on an uninsured motorists claim.

-Cook v.
-Snyder & Health Services Corp., Marion County Superior Court
+Motor Vehicle Accident – Cook v.
+Snyder & Health Services Corp., Marion County Superior Court.

-Vehicular collision resulting in cervical disk herniation to sixty-six (66) year old woman; $900 in total medical expenses with future surgery projected.
+Vehicular collision resulting in cervical disk herniation to 66-year-old woman; $900 in total medical expenses with future surgery projected.
 Settlement tendered just prior to trial in the amount of $75,000 with Liberty Mutual Insurance Company.

-Reed v.
-Ford Motor Company, U.S. District Court, Southern District, Indianapolis Division
+Product Liability – Reed v.
+Ford Motor Company, U.S. District Court, Southern District, Indianapolis Division.

-At Ladendorf & Ladendorf you will work with an Indiana Medical Malpractice Attorney that will work tirelessly in order to diligently and thoroughly investigate the circumstances surrounding each individual case in an effort to see that the injured party and their family receive the maximum compensation allowed by law.
+At Ladendorf Law, you will work with an Indiana medical malpractice attorney who will work tirelessly in order to diligently and thoroughly investigate the circumstances surrounding each individual case in an effort to see that the injured party and their family receive the maximum compensation allowed by law.

 Client’s husband bled to death internally after surgery.
 This case was turned down by another malpractice lawyer.